SFDO-Tooling/CumulusCI/docs/tasks.rst

 	 Value to check for.
 Supports Numeric, Boolean or String comparison.

-``-o managed true``
+``-o managed MANAGED``
 	 *Optional*

+	 If True, will insert the project's namespace prefix.
+Defaults to False or no namespace.

+``-o namespaced NAMESPACED``
+	 *Optional*

-	 If True, applies the project namespace to replace tokens in the object and field.
+	 If True, If True, the %%%NAMESPACE%%% token will get replaced with the namespace prefix for the object and field.
+Defaults to False.
-	 Defaults to true

 ``-o poll_interval POLLINTERVAL``
 	 *Optional*